 Everyone lives by a set of rules rarely spoken, but always known.
-Unspoken rules become more vocal when our spouse “breaks” them.
+[They are kind of like unwritten, unspoken marriage commandments and expectations you didn’t know were in place.]
+These unspoken rules become more vocal when our spouse “breaks” them.
 This became painfully obvious to us when we visited our families for the first time as a married couple.

 One Christmas, we flew from Los Angeles to Chicago to be with our families for the holidays.
 The first night was at my (Leslie’s) house.
 As was my family’s custom, I woke up early in the morning to squeeze in every possible minute with my family.
 Les, on the other hand, slept in.
 I interpreted Les’s sleeping as avoidance and rejection and felt he did not value time with my family.
 “It’s embarrassing to me,” I told Les.
 “Everyone is up and eating in the kitchen.
 Don’t you want to be with us?”